TheochemUI/eOn/docs/source/user_guide/artn.md

 | ARTn | 426 | 269 | 10 |
 | Dimer | 523 | 359 | 0 |

-ARTn is faster than Dimer when it converges but less robust on non-periodic clusters (10% failure rate from the push phase causing "box explosion" on systems without periodic boundary conditions).
-For periodic bulk and surface systems, which are ARTn's design target, the failure rate is expected to be much lower.
+On this benchmark ARTn is faster than Dimer when it converges but less robust on non-periodic clusters (10% failure rate from the push phase causing "box explosion" on systems without periodic boundary conditions).
+Treat these numbers as workload-specific rather than universal performance guarantees; for periodic bulk and surface systems, which are ARTn's design target, the failure rate is expected to be lower.

 ## Usage

-ARTn requires the `artn-plugin` Fortran subproject (built automatically via cmake at configure time when `-Dwith_artn=true` is set).
+ARTn requires the `artn-plugin` Fortran subproject source to be available under `subprojects/` (for example via `meson subprojects download artn-plugin`).
+When present, eOn builds it via CMake at configure time as a workaround for Meson's current Fortran submodule scanner limitations.

 ARTn can be used in two ways:

-**As a standalone method** (``method = artn``): ARTn handles its own push from the minimum, internal Lanczos eigenmode estimation, and perpendicular relaxation (FIRE).
-An optional initial mode from ``direction.dat`` biases the push direction.
+**As a standalone method** (``method = artn``): ARTn starts directly from ``pos.con`` and handles its own push, internal Lanczos eigenmode estimation, and perpendicular relaxation (FIRE). ``displacement.con`` is ignored in this mode, and an optional initial mode from ``direction.dat`` biases the push direction when present.

 ```{code-block} ini
 [Saddle Search]